syncfusion-content/wpf-docs/wpf/installation-and-upgrade/Install-using-the-Web-Installer.md

 # Installation using Web Installer

-The following procedure illustrates how to install Essential Studio Platform Online Installer setup.
+The following procedure illustrates how to install Essential Studio for WPF Online Installer.

-1. Double-click the Syncfusion Essential Studio Platform Online Installer setup file.
+1. Double-click the Syncfusion WPF Online Installer setup file.
 The Setup Wizard opens and extracts the package automatically.

     ![](WebInstaller/Step-by-Step-Installation_img1.png)